 Phantom power is typically sent via the balanced microphone preamp with an on/off switch.
-If your preamp doesn’t have a P48 option but your mic needs phantom power, there are standalone supply units available on the market that are fairly inexpensive.
+If your preamp doesn't have a P48 option, but your mic needs phantom power, standalone supply units are available on the market.

 One such supply is the Neewer 1-Channel Phantom Power Supply (link to check the price on Amazon):

 Phantom power is typically used to power:

 For everything you need to know about microphones and phantom power, check out my article What Is Phantom Power And How Does It Work With Microphones?

-Bias voltage is a low DC voltage (typically between 1.5 and 9.5 volts DC) that runs along the audio (and return) lines of an unbalanced mic cable.
+A bias voltage is a low DC voltage (typically between 1.5 and 9.5 volts DC) that runs along an unbalanced mic cable's audio (and return) lines.